markfinger/webpack-build/README.md

 [![Dependency Status](https://david-dm.org/markfinger/webpack-wrapper.svg)](https://david-dm.org/markfinger/webpack-wrapper)
 [![devDependency Status](https://david-dm.org/markfinger/webpack-wrapper/dev-status.svg)](https://david-dm.org/markfinger/webpack-wrapper#info=devDependencies)

-A wrapper around webpack which provides a variety of optimisations and utilities intended to assist with integrating webpack into a build process.
+A wrapper library which provides a variety of optimisations and utilities intended to assist with integrating webpack into a build process.

-Typical applications include:
-- As part of a request cycle for a development server.
-If a compiler is watching, the wrapper blocks requests whenever a rebuild is underway
-- As a caching layer to speed up your build times
-- As an abstraction layer to keep logic out of your config files
-- As part of a tool chain, ex: [python-webpack](https://github.com/markfinger/python-webpack)

 Features:
-- Supports multiple concurrent compilers
+- Support for multiple concurrent compilers
+- File-based caching of compilation output, which massively reduces the initial build time
 - Change detection for config files
-- File-based caching of compilation output, which massively reduces the initial build time
-- Toggleable source file watching
 - Pre-processes compiler output so that it can be easily serialized and passed between processes
-- Provides a config helper to map the output path to a particular directory, which helps to keep config files portable and easily integrated into larger systems
+- Provides a config helper to map the output path to a particular directory, which helps config files to be both more portable and more easily integrated into larger systems
 - Optimises the background compilation of webpack's watcher by writing assets to memory and emitting them to disk when required